5 Things to Know (3.25.20)

-- Oklahoma LOUD Crowds® will NOT meet in person until AT LEAST AFTER April 15th.
+- Oklahoma LOUD Crowds® will NOT meet in person until AT LEAST THE END OF APRIL.
 At that point, we will re-evaluate the situation and communicate via email, website, facebook, phone message, etc.

-- Parkinson Foundation of Oklahoma support groups will not meet until AT LEAST AFTER April 15th.
+- Parkinson Foundation of Oklahoma support groups will not meet until AT LEAST AFTER THE END OF APRIL.
 We will re-evaluate at that point.

 - Since many of our partners are hospitals, long-term care communities, and gyms, most if not all other exercise classes and LOUD Crowds® may also adjust their schedules.
 These groups are following similar guidelines.

 - Things you CAN DO!

 - We are making video options available daily

 either on our website, on Facebook, or via Zoom video.
 Please check our website

 - LOUD Crowd®